Northern California Celtic Societies

-It is summer 2017, the festival season is in full swing, and perhaps you've recently been to either the Sacramento Valley (at Woodland) Scottish Games or the Silicon Valley Irish Fleadh (Irish festival, in Mountain View), or are planning to attend the HUGE 152nd Scottish Highland Gathering and Games in Pleasanton over the Labor Day weekend.
+It is summer 2018, the festival season is in full swing, and perhaps you've recently been to either the The Woodland Celtic Games and Festival or are planning to attend the Silicon Valley Irish Fleadh (Irish festival, in Mountain View May 12th - 13th), or the HUGE 153rd Scottish Highland Gathering and Games in Pleasanton over the Labor Day weekend.
 You might be wondering where else you might get involved in something Scottish, or Irish, and social, as well as doing some community good.
 Some people enjoy more than just going to an occasional pub-restaurant for music or festival.
 If you are interested in more, you might consider participating in and joining one or more of a our local membership organizations.

 Several, including United Irish Cultural Center and the San Francisco chapters of the St. Andrew’s Society and the Caledonian Club of SF own their own buildings, and offer regular meetings and events in the same place every time, (rather than having to find a space and then let everyone know where the event will be every time.